al-moreno/MySQL/01. Course Introduction & Environment Setup/1. Instructor/Script.md

 First and foremost, I would like to express my sincere gratitude to all of you for enrolling in this course.
 Our aim is to equip you with the necessary skills to work with SQL or Sequel and enable you to manipulate data with better techniques.

-Through this course, you will gain mastery in Sequel, which can help you land jobs in several fields such as data analytics, database management, and full-stack development, among others.
+Through this course, you will gain mastery in Sequel, which can help you land jobs in several fields such as data analytics, database management, and full-stack development, to name a few.

 We hope that you will enjoy this course while developing your skills, and we look forward to assisting you in your growth.